Charles E W Bean, Diaries, AWM38 3DRL 606/275/1 - 1918 - 1938 - Part 2

 (2)

-line of pn. & deal w any German S.R.s
+line of pn. & deal w any German S.Rs.

-so this order reached Beaver so late it probly
+As this order reached Beaver so late it probly

 reached McMinn late also.
 Beaver does not know